Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Conclusions

-1D EBMs show that TLSR planets around M-dwarfs will experience a relatively small $\Delta T_{sub}$ due to the lower albedo of ice in an infrared dominant stellar spectrum.
-We find the largest $\Delta T_{sub}$ for TRAPPIST-1e at 2.99K which is only able to lower temperatures below freezing when a planet's substellar point is already near the freezing point.
-With such a small $\Delta T_{sub}$ from ice albedo, more complex climate systems may be more important in determining outcomes.
-Thus, substellar ice sheets, on their own, are unlikely to push a planet into a snowball state due to their small impact on $\Delta T_{sub}$. $\Delta T_{sub}$s on the order of a few Kelvin may have subtle impacts on evaporation and precipitation.
+$\Delta T_{sub}$s on the order of a few Kelvin may have subtle impacts on evaporation and precipitation.
 However, if ice sheets from the previous night side are able to persist after a spin regime transition, they may be a stronger factor in affecting precipitation patterns.
 The more extreme change is in the temperature of different longitudes as the planet transitions from a tidally locked regime to a Spinning regime or after the planet flips $180^{\circ}$ and remains tidally locked.
 Rotating planets experience temperature changes at the equator of 50K or more over a single rotation period.
 The exact effects require more robust climate models, like 3D GCMs, to properly examine.
 However, using comparisons with climate changes on Earth, it is likely that erosion of land masses would increase and major climate systems would experience significant changes.